 We saw each of the rooms where the leaves are treated.
 Most of the machinery looks like it’s still there from the early 1900s.
 Once the leaves have been dried and cut, they are sorted.
 A giant sifter separates it into four different sizes.
 The smallest cut, also known as dust, is the cheapest since it is the lowest quality.
 The larger chunks are the most flavorful and are therefore the most expensive.

 I can’t believe how much there was to learn about tea, and how much goes into making a single cup.
 I have a whole new appreciation for a drink that I’ve always loved, but maybe took for granted.
-This adventure made me wonder about all the other products in my life… How are they made, and where do they come from?
+The Munnar tea plantation tours made me wonder about all the other products in my life… How are they made, and where do they come from?
 There’s so much to learn!